Travelport-xx/travelport-uapi-tutorial/index.md

 Although these lessons are using Java, the lessons' concepts apply to pretty much any programming language.
 The _interface_ to the Universal API (uAPI) is defined with [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language) or Web Services Definition Language, pronounced "whiz-dul".
 This means that any programming language that knows how to "use web services" can access the APIs and get useful things done.
 In practice, this means that you need a _generator_ that can take a file "foo.wsdl" and spit out "foo_client.java", or whatever, in your favorite language.
 Different generators have slightly different behaviors (of course, WSDL is a "standard!"); we'll be using [Apache's CXF](http://cxf.apache.org/) to work with the uAPI in Java.  ("CXF" is not an acronym, but is related to the project's origin.)

+### Credentials

+If you don’t have them already, you’ll need to request a set of 30-day trial credentials for using the uAPI.
+You can request these [online](http://www.travelportdeveloperdirectory.com/forms/request-test-access.php).
+However, this web page cannot be navigated to via the menus on [the developer network site](http://developer.travelport.com/app/developer-network/resource-centre-uapi) unless you have already created an account on the [developer site](http://developer.travelport.com).
+When you request test credentials, you should choose “Galileo” as your preferred GDS.
+After you have filled out the form, in a few minutes you’ll receive some email from “webmaster@travelport.com” with the relevant information.

 ### Downloading The Tutorial Code

 You can download the tutorial code using github to clone the repository.
 You can use your favorite [git tool](https://git.wiki.kernel.org/articles/i/n/t/Interfaces,_frontends,_and_tools.html) or just use the command line like this: